signalfx/splunk-otel-java/profiler/README.md

 ## How?

-The profiler leverages the JVM's Java Flight Recorder (JFR) to perform periodic call stack sampling.
+The profiler leverages the JVM's JDK Flight Recorder (JFR) to perform periodic call stack sampling.
 Every recording period, a new JFR recording file is flushed to disk and then the events are replayed.